 An outdoor ceremony should not be more than 20 minutes, especially in challenging weather situations.
 The ceremony is one of the most meaningful moments on a wedding day.
 But no one will be paying attention if they are sweltering or freezing.
 A great Wedding Officiant can tailor the ceremony to your specifications.

 Have a Backup Plan:

 You cannot control the weather, but you can have an alternate plan just in case.
+I know that most people want to believe the weather will be perfection on their wedding day.
+Unfortunately, that is not always the case.
 Whether it is a simple covered area or fully indoors, having a plan will help you have less stress if the weather in not ideal.

 Did you enjoy this Wedding Planning Blog Post?
 You might enjoy this post on What to Ask the Venue for a Barn Wedding.

 Check out Jenna and Jim’s Intimate Wedding for some wedding inspiration.